Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

     bwa mem -t 8
     ```

     You're telling bwa to spawn 8 threads.
 For those threads to be executed in parallel, you must **also** request 8 cores from the HPC for those threads to run on.
 If you were to request only 4 cores, those 8 threads will be competing for 4 cores which causes inefficiency and slower run times.
-On the other hand, if you ask for more CPUs than threads, those extra CPUs will sit idle, wasting allocation and increasing queue time.
+On the other hand, if you ask for more cores than threads, those extra cores will sit idle, wasting allocation and increasing queue time.
 In summary, always try to request the exact number of cores your job requires.
 If you have a mixture of tools where one uses lots of threads and another is single-threaded, consider separating them out into separate jobs so that you use the HPC resources efficiently.

+    You may also see the term **CPU** used interchangeably with **core**.
+Technically speaking, the CPU is the physical piece of hardware on the computer, composed of one or more cores.
+However, in practice, we are much more interested in the number of **cores** we are using than the number of physical CPUs.
+When you ask Gadi or Setonix for "CPUs", you are actually requesting **cores**.

-## Parallelisation: multiprocessing
+### Parallelisation: multi-processing

 The other main approach to parallelisation is multi-processing, which means running independent processes at the same time, each with its own memory space and input data.
 Rather than speeding up a single task, it increases overall throughput by running many tasks in parallel.
 In bioinformatics workflows, this usually looks like processing multiple samples or genomic regions simultaneously.